The Whipple Procedure: A Brief Overview for Family and Friends

 Figure 2.
 The pancreas and surrounding organs after surgery

-Once the patient is checked in, they will go to the Presurgical Unit to be examined before surgery.
+Once the person is checked in, they will go to the Presurgical Unit to be examined before surgery.

 Sometimes, surgeries are delayed.
 This could happen if an earlier surgery takes longer than expected or for other reasons beyond our control.
-We will make every effort to notify you if that happens.
+We will make every effort to tell you if that happens.

-When the operating room (OR) is ready, the surgical team will take the patient there.
-They will get the patient ready for surgery, which can take 15 to 90 minutes.
+When the operating room (OR) is ready, the surgical team will take the person there.
+They will get them ready for surgery.
+This can take 15 to 90 minutes.

 The nurse liaison role

-Sometimes, the surgeon will need to speak with the patient’s family and friends during the surgery to talk about what they see during surgery.
+Sometimes, the surgeon will need to speak with the person’s family and friends during the surgery.
+They may need to talk about what they see during surgery.
 If this happens, the nurse liaison will be there for the conversation.

-The patient may be tired, groggy, or uncomfortable after their surgery.
-They will be getting oxygen through a thin tube that rests beneath their nose.
-They may also be connected to other tubes and wires, such as an intravenous (IV) line to give them pain medication and a pulse oximeter to measure their oxygen level and heart rate.
+In the PACU, they will get oxygen through a thin tube that rests beneath their nose.
+They may be connected to other tubes and wires, such as an intravenous (IV) line to give them pain medication.
+They may also be connected and a pulse oximeter to measure their oxygen level and heart rate.

-The PACU nurse will explain the plan of care for the patient, such as whether the patient is staying overnight and when they will be moved to an inpatient room.
+The PACU nurse will explain the plan of care for the person.
+This includes whether the person will stay in the hospital overnight and when they will move to an inpatient room.

 We will give you a card with the PACU phone number.
 Please choose just one person to call for updates.